 Chian is the rare kind of expat who moves to a foreign country, and makes friends with local people and is genuinely curious about their lives.

-The Sultan’s palace and square
+Al Alam palace and square

-The palace is a curious sort of building in that it has a quite distinctive blue and gold column facade.
+The Sultan’s palace, dubbed Al Alam (roughly, ‘the land’) is a curious sort of building in that it has a very distinctive blue and gold column facade.

 I thought the columns look a bit like golf tees.
 Perhaps that’s why it feels distinctive; I don’t think I’ve seen columns that shape anywhere else.

 A wide pedestrian avenue connects to a spacious square that leads to other key buildings.
 At the far end of the avenue past the plaza is the National Museum.